 Moving Averages: Trend Direction

 The Simple Moving Average (SMA) and Exponential Moving Average (EMA) smooth out price action to reveal the underlying trend.
-The EMA gives more weight to recent prices — more sensitive.
-Common crypto: 20 EMA (short-term), 50 EMA (medium), 200 MA (long-term trend and major support/resistance).
+The EMA gives more weight to recent prices — making it more sensitive to new developments.
+Common crypto setups: 20 EMA (short-term trend), 50 EMA (medium-term trend), 200 MA (long-term trend and major support/resistance).
+The 'Golden Cross' (50 MA crossing above 200 MA) is one of the most widely-watched bullish signals in Bitcoin analysis.

 RSI: Momentum and Overbought/Oversold

 The Relative Strength Index (RSI) measures momentum on a 0–100 scale.
-Classic interpretation: below 30 = oversold (buying opportunity), above 70 = overbought (selling opportunity).
-RSI divergence — when price makes a new high but RSI doesn't — is one of the most powerful reversal signals.
+Classic interpretation: below 30 = oversold (potential buying opportunity), above 70 = overbought (potential selling opportunity).
+RSI divergence — when price makes a new high but RSI makes a lower high — is one of the most powerful reversal signals in crypto.
+Bitcoin's 2021 top was foreshadowed by bearish RSI divergence months before the price peaked.

 MACD: Trend Changes and Momentum

 MACD = (12 EMA) - (26 EMA).
-When MACD line crosses above signal line, it's bullish; below is bearish.
-The histogram shows the magnitude of the crossover.
-MACD works best for identifying medium-term trend changes rather than exact tops/bottoms.
+When the MACD line crosses above the signal line, it's bullish; crossing below is bearish.
+The histogram shows the magnitude and direction of the crossover.
+MACD works best for identifying medium-term trend changes and confirming entries after a price breakout, rather than predicting exact tops and bottoms.

 Volume: Confirm Every Move

 Volume is the most underused indicator.
-A breakout above resistance on high volume is far more significant than one on low volume.
-Rising price + declining volume = weak trend.
-Declining price on massive volume = capitulation potential bottom.
+A breakout above resistance on high volume is far more significant than one on low volume — high volume confirms that market participants believe in the move.
+Rising price with declining volume signals a weakening trend about to reverse.
+Massive volume spikes on price drops often mark capitulation — the exhaustion of selling pressure before a bottom.

 Chart Patterns Every Crypto Trader Must Know